Entry deadline: 7 p.m. Eastern Time,

 Some of the joys of entering are the pride you have in putting forth your best work, the validation you feel by being measured against the highest standards in our profession, and the opportunity to receive a knowledgeable and thoughtful critique of your entry.
 As an entrant, you are proud of your accomplishments.
 You and the judges realize that the final entry represents months of planning, writing, editing, and publishing.
 Submitting a publication or online entry is a great way to keep growing in a fast-paced industry.
 Having your decisions and standards recognized by industry experts is real insider validation!

-As an entrant, you’ll be invited to the Awards Celebration, where all winning entries will be displayed.
+As an entrant, you’ll be invited to our Awards Celebration, where all winning entries are on display.
 You will be able to see what others in our field are producing.
 The Awards Celebration is also a place to network with the technical communication community.

-Technical, scientific, medical, or similar content for external or internal audiences produced or revised within 24 months preceding 1 September 2011.
+Technical, scientific, medical, or similar content for external or internal audiences produced or revised within 24 months preceding 1 September 2012.
 These include websites, blogs, journals, teaching material, computer software and hardware manuals, error messages, books, magazines, periodicals, research papers, posters, scholarly or trade news articles, online help for software applications, and user support materials.
 Entries may also include marketing and PR material from a technical organization such as brochures, catalogs, flyers, technical advertisements, promotional websites, corporate identity, newsletters, annual reports, policies and procedures, and employee guides.
+For more information, see the Chapter Competition Entry Rules and the descriptions of the Competition Categories.

-Entries by full-time students that have been prepared for and accepted for publication can go on to the international-level competition.
-(Student entries that have not been prepared for and accepted for publication will be accepted in the chapter’s competition only.)
+Entries by full-time students prepared for and accepted for publication can go on to the international-level competition.
+(Only the chapter’s competition will accept student entries not prepared for and accepted for publication.)

 Now is the time to submit your best work to the scrutiny of your fellow professionals.
 Consider what you want to enter and get it prepared.
 Competition rules and entry forms are at https://competition.stcwdc.org/